-The Arsenal man feels Les Bleus have nothing to be ashamed of after their quarter-final loss to the Furia Roja, and is confident they will improve their form over timeLaurent Koscielny feels that France can leave Euro 2012 with their heads held high after being eliminated by Spain in the quarter-finals.
+The Arsenal man feels Les Bleus have nothing to be ashamed of after their quarter-final loss to the Furia Roja, and is confident they will improve their form over timeLaurent Koscielny feels France can leave Euro 2012 with their heads held high after being eliminated by Spain in the quarter-finals.

 "We could have scored if we had been more accurate in terms of technique, but we are, nonetheless, leaving with our heads held high.

 "It is no use being consumed by regret now.
 I only want to look to the future.
 I think this tournament has helped us improve; let's not forget that we are a young team.
 I think we will get better with time."

 France will start their qualification campaign for the 2014 World Cup on September 7 with an away game versus Finland.